anandshivam44/flask-hello-world/README.md

 ```
 docker commit 68339d202950 anandshivam44/flask-hello-world:v1
 ```
 Push to Docker Hub.
-Replace anandshivam44 with your id, flask-hello-world with your container name and v1 with your tag name
+Replace anandshivam44 with your id, flask-hello-world with your container name and v1 with your tag name.
+Replce similar reference in this article.
 ```
 docker push anandshivam44/flask-hello-world:v1
 ```
+### Step 3 > Jenkins: Build container on new commit from Github and push to Docker Hub
+ - Open Jenkins on ec2 instance.
+Open public ip on port 8080
+ - First install Docker Plugins
+  Goto Manage Jenkins > Plugins >  Available
+  Search Docker and install Docker plugin by CloudBees (CloudBees is the maintainer of Jenkins project) Install Docker Plugin
+ - Goto HomePage
+ - Create new job
+ - Create a new Freestyle Project.
+Click OK
+ - In the configuration page add Github URL https://github.com/anandshivam44/flask-hello-world
+ - In Source code management select git add repository git url https://github.com/anandshivam44/flask-hello-world.git
+ - Since this repo is public no need to give Credentials
+ - In Build Triggers choose Poll SCM.
+Add cron-job task "* * * * *" without quotes.
+This will check Github repo every minute for any change.
+If there is a change it will start a new build
+ - In Build section > Add Build Step > Choose 'Docker Build and Publish'
+ - Add Docker Hub repsitory.
+In my case anandshivam44/flask-hello-world.
+The format is username/imagename
+ - Choose/Add dockehub credentials
+ - Save change
+ - Click Build now
-### Step 5 > Create Cluster in Amazon ECS
+### Step 4 > Create Cluster in Amazon ECS
-Create cluster in Amazon EKS
+Create cluster in Amazon ECS
- - Goto AWS EKS > Cluster and click on Create Cluster
+ - Goto AWS ECS > Cluster and click on Create Cluster
  - Select cluster template as Networking only.
 Click NEXT.
  - Type a cluster name.
 Do not create VPC for demo easy deplyment.
 Leave all to default and click NEXT.
-### Step 6 > Craete and Define Task
+### Step 5 > Create and Define Task
  - Goto Task Definition.
 Choose AWS Fargare.
 Click Next.
  - Type a Task Definition name of your choice
  - Select Task role to None.
 We don't need a role for now
  - Set Task memory to 1 GB and CPY to 0.25 vCPU
  - Click Add container definition
- - Type a container name of your wish
+ - Type a container name that points to dockerhub anandshivam44/flask-hello-world
  - Set container image to.
-It will download automatically from Docker Hub
+It will download from Docker Hub
   ```
-anandshivam44/flask-hello-world:v1
+anandshivam44/flask-hello-world
   ```
  - Set Soft limit to 300 MB
  - Set Port Mapping to 8081